glennneiger/system-map-git/README.md

 # system-map-git
-for versioning of the ai documents that compose the system map and code used to manipulate data used in those maps
+for versioning of the ai documents that compose the system map and code used to manipulate data used within those maps